 There is limited experience with use of COMIRNATY in pregnant women.
 Animal studies do not indicate direct or indirect harmful effects with respect to pregnancy, embryo/fetal development, parturition or post-natal development (see Section 4.6 Fertility, pregnancy and lactation, Effects on fertility).
-Administration of COMIRNATY JN.1 in pregnancy can be considered when the potential benefits outweigh any potential risks for the mother and fetus.
+Administration of COMIRNATY in pregnancy should only be considered when the potential benefits outweigh any potential risks for the mother and fetus.